Probably one of the worst ideas I’ve ever had was reinventing myself as a high-speed business person.

 - Start over in a different field.

 The first option seemed like the most attractive.
 In fact, I’ve toyed with the idea of going to law school several times.
 Once I even got as far as buying a study guide for the LSAT (Law School Admissions Test).
-I actually think it would be interesting to have the knowledge of the law that law school would provide, but it’s hard to ignore that the legal profession has a high burnout rate.
+I still think it would be interesting to have the knowledge of the law that law school would provide, but it’s hard to ignore that the legal profession has a high burnout rate.
 There are a lot of disgruntled ex-lawyers out there.
 Some of them are doing cool stuff, but it appears that you don’t get to skip straight to the cool ex-lawyer stuff.
 You have to go through at least a few years of practicing law, which by most accounts, blows.
 Unless you’re this guy.

 So business school seemed like a better option.
 Also, an MBA would only take 2 years, whereas law school would take 3.
 I studied for the GMAT and did reasonably well on it.
 I also took some basic business-oriented courses online to help familiarize myself with the terminology.
 One of those courses was statistics.